 Monitor your Amazon VPC resources

-By default, eksctl creates a new Amazon Virtual Private Cloud (Amazon VPC) when you create a cluster, unless you specify your own custom Amazon VPC and subnets in the configuration file.
+When you create a cluster, eksctl creates a new Amazon Virtual Private Cloud (Amazon VPC) by default.
+If you don't want eksctl to create a new Amazon VPC, then you must specify your custom Amazon VPC and subnets in the configuration file.

-If your cluster has issues with your Amazon VPC limits, then you could receive the following error message:
+If your cluster has issues with your Amazon VPC limits, then you can receive the following error message:

 The maximum number of VPCs has been reached.
 (Service: AmazonEC2; Status Code: 400; Error Code: VpcLimitExceeded; Request ID: a12b34cd-567e-890-123f-ghi4j56k7lmn)

-To resolve this error, monitor your resources, such as the number of Amazon VPCs in your AWS Region or the internet gateways per Region where you create the cluster.
-For more information, see Amazon VPC Quotas.
+To resolve the preceding error, monitor your resources.
+For example, check the number of Amazon VPCs in your AWS Region or the internet gateways per Region where you create the cluster.
+For more information, see Amazon VPC quotas.

 (Option 1) Use an existing Amazon VPC to overcome resource constraints

-To create a configuration file that specifies the VPC and the subnets where you want your cluster's worker nodes to be provisioned, run the following command:
+Create a configuration file that specifies the Amazon VPC and subnets where you want to provision your cluster's worker nodes:

 $ eksctl create cluster sample-cluster -f cluster.yaml